pockerman/quantum_computing_cs/README.md

 This is not done deliberately.
 Let me know if you identify places where your work has not been properly acknowledged.

 ---

+## References

+1. <a href="https://home.cern/news/announcement/computing/online-introductory-lectures-quantum-computing-6-november">Online introductory lectures on quantum computing from 6 November</a>